-In Texas, Oklahoma, Women Turned Away Because of Coronavirus Abortion Bans
+In Texas, Oklahoma, Women Turned Away Because Of Coronavirus Abortion Bans

 "There were so many people there from so many different states, and I only think about how many couldn't make it," she said.

 Republican officials in several states are trying to ban abortion during the coronavirus crisis.
-They say the procedure should be suspended during the pandemic to help preserve medical supplies like surgical masks and hospital gowns.
+They say the procedure should be suspended during the pandemic, except for emergencies, to help preserve medical supplies like surgical masks and hospital gowns.

 Federal courts have blocked such orders in Ohio and Alabama.
 Officials in Iowa agreed to allow doctors to determine when an abortion is needed.
 A federal court briefly blocked a ban in Texas, before that decision was overturned on appeal.
 Litigation is ongoing.